How to Structure a Website

 So what’s the most important thing to remember when structuring your business website?
+Keep it simple.

 Most people dislike complicated, hard-to-navigate websites and may avoid visiting them again.
 To prevent this, craft a clear path for visitors that guides them directly to where they want to go.